aaiaa-1/aaiaa-1/README.md

-- 🎯 I’m currently preparing for my **MongoDB Node.js Developer Path Certification**
+- 🎯 I’m currently preparing for my **MongoDB Data Modeling Certification**

 - 🤝🏼 I’m looking to collaborate on **your projects**